 My training in depth psychology began with a year of doctoral studies in the Depth Psychotherapy program at Pacifica Graduate Institute in Santa Barbara, California.
 I completed my doctoral program at Saybrook University in San Francisco, California, completing 2 years in Jungian Studies at the Jung Center in Houston, Texas.

-My experience includes over 14 years working with individuals and couples in the areas of substance abuse; marriage/relationship concerns; and childhood abuse/trauma (physical, sexual, emotional).
+My experience includes over 15 years working with individuals, couples, and families in the areas of substance abuse; marriage/relationship concerns; childhood emotional neglect (CEN); and trauma.

 If you are interested in my education and training: